• Skip to primary navigation

 • Barbecue sauce: Any barbecue sauce will do, so use your favorite!
 Sweet, spicy, smoky; they all work!
 Beware that some of them do contain gluten, so make sure to read the label first if you wish to keep this dish gluten-free.

-How do you make bbq braised cabbage w/ bacon?
+How to make bbq braised cabbage with bacon (+ tips)

-Begin by heating a Dutch oven or large sauté pan (with a lid) to medium-high heat.
+1. Heat a Dutch oven or large sauté pan (with a lid) over medium-high heat.

-Add the bacon and cook for 8-10 minutes or until crispy.
-Transfer the bacon with a slotted spoon to a paper towel-lined surface.
+2. Add the bacon and cook for 8-10 minutes or until crispy.
+Transfer the bacon with a slotted spoon to a paper towel-lined surface. **Remove excess grease as needed.

-Add the onions and garlic and sauté for 2-4 minutes or until the onions have softened and are translucent.
+3. Add the onions and sauté for 2-4 minutes until the onions have softened and are translucent.
+Then add the garlic and sauté an additional one minute.

-Stir in the cabbage and sauté for an additional five minutes, stirring occasionally.
+4. Add the cabbage and sauté for five minutes, stirring occasionally.

 Store in an airtight container for up to five days.